J00MZ/service-watchdog/README.md

-# service-watchdog
+# `service-watchdog`
-Linux 'watchdog' service that monitors uptime of other Linux system services.
+Linux watchdog service that monitors uptime of other Linux system services.
 The service will check and attempt to restart a service if it's down.

 The following parameters are configurable via config file `watchdog.cfg`